LGBTQ rights in Spain: Public opinion

-Euskal Herriko Gay-Les Askapen Mugimendua mural in Donostia calling for transgender resistance to fascism.
+Euskal Herriko Gay-Les Askapen Mugimendua mural in San Sebastián calling for transgender resistance to fascism.

 Homosexuality and bisexuality today are greatly accepted all around the country and intensely in larger and medium cities.
 That being said, a certain level of discrimination can still be encountered in small villages and among some parts of society.

 A Eurobarometer survey published December 2006 showed that 66 percent of Spanish people surveyed supported same-sex marriage and 43 percent supported same-sex couples' right to adopt (EU-wide averages were 44 percent and 33 percent, respectively).

 On 4 March 2013, Interior Minister Jorge Fernández Díaz said that due to same-sex marriages the survival of the human species is not guaranteed.
 He also stated that same-sex marriages should not have the same protection under the law as opposite-sex ones, eight years after same-sex marriage was legalized.

 Drag Sethlas, winner in 2017 and 2020 of the Drag Contest in Carnival of Las Palmas and winner of Drag Race España All Stars Season 1.

 Among the countries studied by the Pew Research Center in 2013, Spain was rated first in acceptance of homosexuality, with 88% of Spaniards believing that homosexuality should be accepted by society, compared to 11% who disagreed.

 In May 2015, PlanetRomeo, an LGBT social network, published its first Gay Happiness Index (GHI).
 Gay men from over 120 countries were asked about how they feel about society's view on homosexuality, how do they experience the way they are treated by other people and how satisfied are they with their lives.
 Spain was ranked 13th with a GHI score of 68.

 BuzzFeed conducted a poll in December 2016 across several countries on the acceptance of transgender individuals.
 Spain ranked the most accepting in most categories, with 87% of those polled believing transgender people should be protected from discrimination, and only 8% believing there is something mentally or physically wrong with them.
 In addition, 77% believed transgender people should be allowed to use the bathroom that matches their gender identity rather than being forced to use the one of their birth-assigned gender, with over 50% strongly agreeing with this.

 The 2015 Eurobarometer found that 84% of Spaniards thought that same-sex marriage should be allowed throughout Europe, 10% were against.
 The 2019 Eurobarometer showed that 91% of Spaniards believed gay and bisexual people should enjoy the same rights as heterosexual people, and 86% supported same-sex marriage.

 The 2023 Eurobarometer found that 88% of Spaniards thought same-sex marriage should be allowed throughout Europe, and 89% agreed that "there is nothing wrong in a sexual relationship between two persons of the same sex".